 People who are deeply depressed may need professional help.

-[Note: I wrote this about four months after my husband died suddenly.]
+[Note: I wrote this article about four months after my husband died suddenly.]

 In the days after I lost Doug, a close friend of mine (JC) could tell I was falling apart.
-While Doug was alive, JC had heard me say if anything ever happened to him, I couldn't go on.
+While Doug was alive, JC had heard me say that if anything ever happened to my husband, I couldn't go on.
 (That was despite the fact that Doug drove me crazy sometimes.)

 I was not offended.
 I appreciated that they cared about me enough to worry.
-I would wager that most people have considered suicide at one time or another, particularly after such a loss.
+I would wager that most people have considered suicide at one time or another, particularly after a terrible loss.

 Honestly, I do feel that my life is over.
 And in reality, life as I knew it IS over.
 It is as if I have been torn in half.
 (There was actually a half moon in the sky the night Doug left.
 Like the photo below, which I didn't take.)

 I certainly do NOT want to imagine life without Doug, even if it IS my new reality.
 I know it would be easier for me to not to have to deal with the pain and the hassle.
 I am dwelling in a very dark place right now, as I try to process grief.